Training a custom router

 Training a custom router can take some time

-When you call the fit method, we process your data and train a custom router to fit your needs.
-This can take up to 60 minutes depending on the size of your dataset.
+When you call the train_custom_router method, we process your data and train a custom router to fit your needs.
+This can take anywhere from a couple minutes up to an hour depending on the size of your dataset.
 If the training is still in progress and you call Not Diamond using the preference_id returned, you will get an error asking you to wait until it has finished training.

 from notdiamond import NotDiamond